kptdev/kpt/site/reference/pkg/diff/README.md

 ```
 PKG_PATH:
-  Local package path to compare.
-Command will fail if the directory doesn't exist, or does not
+  Local package path to compare. diff will fail if the directory doesn't exist, or does not
   contain a Kptfile.
 Defaults to the current working directory.

 VERSION: